Does this test have other names?

 mean you have kidney damage or disease.

-If you have diabetes, one possible cause of an increased urine albumin is diabetic
+If you have diabetes, one possible cause of an increased urine albumin is kidney disease

 How is this test done?